ryantd42/NY-Legislative-Git/2023/S6530A-2023/bill.md

   Section 1.
 Short title.
 This act shall be known and may  be  cited  as "Paige's law".
   §  2.
 Subdivision  1  of  section  2500-a of the public health law is
- amended by adding a new paragraph (k) to read as follows:
+ amended by adding a new paragraph (l) to read as follows:
-  (K) HEREDITARY HEMORRHAGIC TELANGIECTASIA AND  THORACIC  AORTIC  ANEU- RYSMS  AND  DISSECTIONS  THROUGH  GENE  SEQUENCING,  MARFAN SYNDROME AND RELATED DISORDERS.
+  (L) HEREDITARY HEMORRHAGIC TELANGIECTASIA AND  THORACIC  AORTIC  ANEU- RYSMS  AND  DISSECTIONS  THROUGH  GENE  SEQUENCING,  MARFAN SYNDROME AND RELATED DISORDERS.
   § 3.
-The public health law is amended by adding a new  section  2500-l to read as follows:
+The public health law is amended by adding a new  section  2500-m to read as follows:
-  § 2500-L. HEREDITARY HEMORRHAGIC TELANGIECTASIA, THORACIC AORTIC ANEU- RYSMS,  MARFAN  SYNDROME AND RELATED DISORDERS PRENATAL SCREENING AWARE- NESS.
+  § 2500-M. HEREDITARY HEMORRHAGIC TELANGIECTASIA, THORACIC AORTIC ANEU- RYSMS,  MARFAN  SYNDROME AND RELATED DISORDERS PRENATAL SCREENING AWARE- NESS.
 1. AS USED IN THIS SECTION, "HEALTH  CARE  PRACTITIONER"  MEANS  A MEDICAL PROFESSIONAL THAT PROVIDES PRENATAL CARE.